wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 To use session based cookies you need to perform the following steps.

-1. Make sure that `MIDDLEWARE_CLASSES` in `settings.py` contains `django.contrib.sessions.middleware.SessionMiddleware`.
+1. Make sure that the `MIDDLEWARE_CLASSES` list found in the `settings.py` module contains `django.contrib.sessions.middleware.SessionMiddleware`.
 2. Configure your session backend.
 Make sure that `django.contrib.sessions` is in your `INSTALLED_APPS` in `settings.py`.
 If not, add it, and run the database migration command, `python manage.py migrate`.
 3. By default a database backend is assumed, but you might want to another setup (i.e. a cache).
 See the [official Django Documentation on Sessions for other backend configurations](https://docs.djangoproject.com/en/1.9/topics/http/sessions/).